smrkem/stockdata2/docs/initial-react-app.md

 ### Basic app skeleton

 The app needs to take a user input and pass that to the API, which will respond with the results for that query.
-The app then needs to display the results, and offer a UI for labelling each post.
-Finally, the app needs to make a final POST to the API, sending it all the labelled results as data.
+The app then needs to display the results, and offer controls for labelling each post.
+Lastly, the app needs to make a final POST to the API, sending it all the labelled results as data.

 A component for the user input, and another one to display the results and allow the user to label them seems natural.
 I'm thinking it will also be a good idea to wrap both of those in a parent component whose main responsibility will be communicating with the API and passing the results down as props.
 I'm thinking something like the following: